sktylr/routeit/README.md

 })
 ```

+A more comprehensive example can be found in [`examples/routing/dynamic`](/examples/routing/dynamic).

 #### Testing

 The framework supports a simple testing paradigm that allows user to perform E2E-like tests on their server.